Mas Ermieyati Samsudin: Early life and educations

 She was born on 13 November 1976 at the Malacca General Hospital and is the second child of Hjh Salbiah Ahmad and Hj Samsudin Md Ali.
 Raised in Malacca and earned an early education at Methodist Girls School (2) Tengkera, Melaka and Sekolah Kebangsaan Ramuan China Besar, Masjid Tanah Melaka.
-She then received an offer to Full Boarding School, Sekolah Tun Fatimah, Johor Bahru (1989-1993) and further her studies at Law Matriculation and Law Degree in National University of Malaysia (UKM), Bangi, Selangor.
+She then received an offer to Full Boarding School, Sekolah Tun Fatimah, Johor Bahru (1989-1993) and furthered her studies at Law Matriculation and Law Degree in National University of Malaysia (UKM), Bangi, Selangor.

 Career

-After graduating from the Law Degree in UKM, she started her career as an advocate and solicitor at lawyer Khairul Latif & Associates and Adillah A. Nordin.
-In 2004, with two partners, Mohd Khairul Nizam Abd Kadir and Desmond Ho Chee Cheong opened his own legal firm, Messrs.
+After graduating with a Law Degree from UKM, she started her career as an advocate and solicitor lawyer at Khairul Latif & Associates and Adillah A. Nordin.
+In 2004, with two partners, Mohd Khairul Nizam Abd Kadir and Desmond Ho Chee Cheong, Mas Ermieyati opened their own legal firm, Messrs.
 Ermiey Nizam & Ho.
 The same time of interest in volunteer work is well-suited to the soul.
 Since school age and as early as 15, she has been active with the Association of Youth Movement 4B (GB4B).
 She is currently the Member of the GB4B Malaysia Top Council Member.

-Youth activism and NGO

-Mas Ermieyati is a youth activist.
-At the Melaka State level, she is the Chairman of the 4B (M) Youth Mosque of Tanah Masjid and the Youth Movement of the 4B (M) Youth Movement of Malacca.
-At the national level, she was the Chairman of the 4B Malaysia Youth Movement Culture Bureau, the Secretary of the 4B Malaysia Youth Movement Discipline Committee and the Malaysian Youth Movement 4B Youth Movement.
-She is currently the Council Member of the 4B Malaysia Youth Youth Movement.
+As the MP for Masjid Tanah, she selectively insinuated with unfounded claims that the Anwar government was trying to bring in more permanent residents from China.